gvwilson/thirdbit/_posts/2017/10/2017-10-16-exercise-types.md

 execution forward and backward to figure out where things first went wrong.

-[DataCamp][datacamp]'s platform doesn't directly support all of these kinds of exercises yet, and there are others that are hard for any online platform to provide.  ***Refactoring exercises*** are the complement of **theme and variation** exercises: given a working piece of code, the student has to modify it in some way *without* changing its output.
+Most platforms don't directly support all of these kinds of exercises yet, and there are others that are hard for any online platform to provide.
+***Refactoring exercises*** are the complement of **theme and variation**
+exercises: given a working piece of code, the student has to modify it in some way *without* changing its output.
 For example, the student could be asked to replace loops with vectorized expressions, to simplify the condition in a while loop, etc. The challenge here is that there are often so many ways to refactor a piece of code that grading requires human intervention.

 > Example: write a single list comprehension that has the same effect
 > as this loop.